 If, and only if, fire and smoke is affecting you or your home, you should evacuate the premises immediately.
 Make your way to the stairwell as soon as possible, exit the building and remain a safe distance from the fire/building.
 Never attempt to use the lift if you are aware that there is a fire in the building.

-Your home has been designed with one means of escape.
-You should leave by your front door in the event of a fire occurring, as pictured below.
+Your home has been designed with two means of escape in the event of a fire occurring, as pictured below.